Nathaniel-saint/Resistor-GUI/README.md

-A resistor calculator that cslculate the resistane of a resistor.
+A resistor calculator that calculate the resistane of a resistor.